WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-- ACKNOWLEDGEMENT: We would like to thank Paul Winwood, G8KIG, for his contributions to refine and refactor DX FT8 Firmware as well
+- ACKNOWLEDGEMENT: We would like to thank Paul Winwood, G8KIG, Zhenxing han, N6HAN and Wei Cheng, AG6AQ for their contributions to refine and refactor DX FT8 Firmware as well

   as adding new features and cleaning the code.
-Paul's contributions are reflected in DX FT8 firmware.

-  Check Paul's github page for latest source code files:  https://github.com/g8kig/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/
+  - Karlis Goba for his excellent FT8 Library.

 --------------------------------------------------------------------------------------------------------------------------------